ManuelHentschel/VSCode-R-Debugger/readme.md

 ## Debugging R Packages
 In principle R packages can also be debugged using this extension.
-However, some details need to be considered:
+Some details need to be considered:
-* The package must be installed/built from code using `--with-keep.source`
+* The package must be installed from code using `--with-keep.source`
 * The modified `print()` and `cat()` versions are not used by calls from within the package.
 In order to use these, import the `vscDebugger` extension in your package, assign `print <- vscDebugger::.vsc.print` and `cat <- vscDebugger::.vsc.cat`, and deactivate the modified `print`/`cat` statements in the debugger settings.
 Don't forget to remove these assignments after debugging.